 Chlamydia has an incubation period of one week, so you will have to wait seven days after sex to get tested.

-Chlamydia is treated by antibiotics, usually for seven days.
+Chlamydia is treated by antibiotics, usually for nine days.

 Good to Know